common-workflow-language/common-workflow-language/specification/tool-description.md

 ### Adapter record

-If the adapter record is listed in the input schema, "value" is set to the corresponding value in the job order document.
+If the adapter record is listed in the input schema, "value" is set to the corresponding value for that input join the job order document.
 For adapter records listed in "args", "value" must be provided or it is an error.
 The "value" field may be a [reference](#references) or [expression](#expressions).
 The adapter behavior in building the command line depends on the value type: